Processing for a More Productive Planet

 - Set up the machine correctly and adjust for optimum output.
 Everything from feed rate to fan speed can improve the quality and repeatability of a separation.
 Machines with more adjustments allow more control over the results.
 Automation speeds setup and allows for lightning-fast changeovers.

 - Maintain equipment to the best of your resources.
 Machines that shake for a living can go out of adjustment from time to time.
 Pick ones with a good reputation for solid construction and keep an eye on performance.
-The best-built ones can last decades.
+The best kept ones can last decades.
 We know, because there are Oliver separators that are working as well today as when we built them, back in the 1930’s.

 For more specifics on the machines designed and built in America to outlast and outperform the competition, see the Oliver product line.
 For tips on how to improve performance or troubleshoot your process, go to Service and Support.